 Orangutan Kutai Project

-The Orangutan Kutai Project was launched in 2009 as a long-term science-for-conservation project on these Kutai orangutans.
-It was designed as a five-year knowledge-building core with two linked goals:
+The Orangutan Kutai Project was launched in 2009 as a long-term science-for-conservation project on Kutai’s morio orangutans.
+It was designed as a multi-year knowledge-building core with two linked goals:

 - Improving knowledge of morio orangutans

 - Enhancing the effectiveness of morio conservation efforts in and around the park